-In essence, this authentication method demands that a client prove authenticity by entering a username and password.
+This authentication method demands that a client prove authenticity by entering a username and password.
 For example, an application might be designed to accesses a user’s Facebook account and checks if any of the user’s friends "like" their own posts.
-In order for this to work, the application must be able to access private information from the user’s account, and can do so by demanding that the end user provide his or her username and password.
+For this to work, the application must be able to access private information from the user’s account, and can do so by demanding that the end user provide his or her username and password.

 While this authentication method meets the need of the application, it also opens the door for the application to do much more than simply check for "self-liked" posts.
 With that in mind, this method may be unacceptable, as providing username and password credentials potentially enables nefarious activity.

 A broadly-used alternative to username-password authentication is OAuth (Open standard for Authorization).
-The OAuth protocol allows 3rd-party applications limited access to a resource through an alternative and restricted token.
-Using this, an application can access a user’s account, for example, without knowing the user’s actual login credentials, thus limiting the application to perform selected operations.
+The OAuth protocol allows third-party applications limited access to a resource through an alternative and restricted token.
+Using OAuth, an application can access a user’s account, for example, without knowing the user’s actual login credentials, thus limiting the application to perform selected operations.

 Unlike other protocols, OAuth retains a state (for example, connected) in a cookie and, therefore, doesn’t need to send token information with each request it submits.
 Commonly, APIs employ one of two versions of OAuth: OAuth 1.0a and Oauth 2.0; connecting to each of these is subtly different.

 SAML (Security Assertion Markup Language) is an XML, open standard that allows third parties to offer an identity-providing service.
-In this modality, the user’s passwords lay in the Identity Provider’s (IdP) server.
-Whenever the user requests to log in to a Web service, the Web service turns to the IdP for the appropriate credentials.
+In this modality, the user’s passwords reside in the Identity Provider’s (IdP) server.
+Whenever the user requests to log in to a web service, the web service turns to the IdP for the appropriate credentials.
 The benefits of this solution include minimizing security risks (phishing opportunities are reduced) as well as simplifying the log-in process for the user.

 Kerberos is an open, complex protocol, developed by MIT and used by Active Directory among many others.
 Relative to SAML, it is a bit more challenging to set up properly, but it’s ideal for communication over non-secure networks as identity information travels encrypted in every stage.
 IdPs and Service Providers hardly interact with each other directly in this protocol; they send encrypted info to each other through the user.